Gradekeeper Web App

 You can create a new class by tapping the + button on the left side of the toolbar.
 The new class dialog will appear.
 Enter a filename, subject name, school name, and teacher name for the new class.
 Then tap the Create button.
 You will then see the options view, where you can set up your school year, assignment categories, letter grades, etc.

-You can also create a new class by importing a list of students from a text or csv file.
+You can import a list of students from a text or csv file.
 To import students, open the text or csv file using either the upload button (to open a file from your computer) or the open button (to open a file from your Dropbox).
+The students will be imported into the currently open class.

-Each line of the text file should have an ID (which can be blank) and a student name, separated by a tab.
+Each line of the text file may have a student ID and a student name, separated by a tab.
 For example:

 Each line of the csv file should have an optional ID and a student name in quotes.
 For example:

-The student name can be a single item, as shown above, or two separate items, last name, then first name.
+The student name can be a single item, as shown above, or two separate items, first name, then last name.

 How can I create several classes with the same students?